nhscc/airports.api.hscc.bdpa.org/README.md

    (details below) using your browser to finish setting up the database
    * If you're using MongoDB Compass, you'll be able to visually explore the dummy database's data
+   > Note: to enable stochastic flight generation, you must hydrate the database.
+   > Stochastic flight generation is only available when the API is run in
+   > development mode.
+In production, the functionality is provided by the atlas
+   > script instead.
 8. You can now interact with the API using your browser, [Postman](https://www.postman.com/), or otherwise
    * You should see a line on the console that looks like `ready - started